GEGorm/Gennadiy_Gorm_Porfolio/index.md

 ### About
 <img align="right" src="Foto.jpg">
-My name is Gennadiy and I am junior Data Scientist.
-I have graduated **Data Scientits Yandex Practicum** program, which included 9 monthes of studiyng (560+ hours), 13 completed DS projects.
-Also, I finished course **Mathematics for Data Science** from Otus Education.
-Currently I keep improving my Python programming skill on course **Python backend developer** by Yndex Practicum.
+My name is Gennadiy and I am a junior Data Scientist.
+I have graduated **Data Scientist Yandex Practicum** program, which included 9 months of studying (560+ hours), 13 completed DS projects.
+Also, I finished the course **Mathematics for Data Science** from Otus Education.
+Currently, I keep improving my Python programming skill on course **Python backend developer** by Yandex Practicum.
-I have **10+ years experience in developing and implementing ERP system** in commercial and financial companies.
+I have **10+ years of experience in developing and implementing ERP systems** in commercial and financial companies.
 For technical skills, this gave me experience with large databases, performance optimization.
-For softskill, the ability to understand business goals, and extract a benefits from company data.
+For soft skills, the ability to understand business goals, and extract benefits from company data.

 ### [LinkedIn](https://www.linkedin.com/in/%D0%B3%D0%B5%D0%BD%D0%BD%D0%B0%D0%B4%D0%B8%D0%B9-%D0%B3%D0%BE%D1%80%D0%BC%D1%83%D0%BB%D0%B8%D0%BD%D1%81%D0%BA%D0%B8%D0%B9-374a47a0/)